 Key takeaways:

 Weight is only one aspect of your overall health — not the whole picture.
-Many folks find that tracking habits can be just as beneficial for maintaining a healthy lifestyle.
+Many people find that tracking habits can be just as beneficial for maintaining a healthy lifestyle.

-Like many health topics, it’s complicated.
+Like many health questions, how often you should weigh yourself is very individual.
 It depends on a combination of things including:

 Your personal goals